 This work is copyright, licensed under the Creative Commons Attribution 3.0 Australia Licence.
 You are free to cite, copy, communicate and adapt this work, so long as you attribute the authors and “deafConnectEd, supported by a grant from the Australian Communications Consumer Action Network”.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/3.0/au/

 This work can be cited as: Hodge, G., Goswell, D., Whynot, L., Linder, S., & Clark, C., (2015).
-Guidelines: English-into-Auslan Video Production The companion document to What Standards?, Version 1.1, Australian Communications Consumer Action Network, Sydney.
+Guidelines: English-into-Auslan Video Production, The companion document to What Standards?, Version 1.2, Australian Communications Consumer Action Network, Sydney.

 Acknowledgements